baltuni/Calcium-Correlation-Tool/README.md

   │   └── YourNewModel                  # your instance of such a folder │
-  ├── plots                             # plots are saved here │   └── latex                         # tex files for latex tables are saved here │
+  ├── plots                             # plots are saved here │   ├── intensity_plots               # intensity figures are saved here
+  │   ├── latex_tables                  # tex files for latex tables are saved here
+  │   ├── raw_plots                     # key frames for raw time-series are saved here
+  │   └── visualization_plots           # visualization figures are saved here
+  │
   ├── raw_data                          # folders with full framed raw .tif files │